gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 Check out the open roles at https://www.gatsbyjs.com/careers/

-We can't wait to work with you. 💜
+We can't wait to work with you 💜